 From quick-striking monster typhoons to slow-onset drought, natural disasters impacted the lives of millions of people around the world in 2013.
 Here are five of the worst.

 Typhoon Haiyan: Philippines

-Considered one of the strongest storms ever to make landfall, Typhoon Haiyan tore through the central Philippines November 8, killing nearly 6,000 people and displacing more than 3.6 million.
+Considered one of the strongest storms ever to make landfall, Typhoon Haiyan tore through the central Philippines Nov.
+8, killing nearly 6,000 people and displacing more than 3.6 million people.